Why I shoot film

 What happens if something goes wrong at the lab?

 The chances of something going wrong at the lab is so minimal.
 In all my decades of shooting film, I have never had a problem with developing.
 Even the one-hour photo places back in the nineties delivered 10/10.
-I use a very trusted lab, Goodman Film Lab.
-They use the best Kodak Brand Chemistry for all their film processing.
+I actually hand develop all my own film in the darkroom now.
+I use the best Kodak Brand Chemistry and Ilford for all my film processing.
 I’d trust the process more than a memory card, any day.

 But doesn’t film look weird?